spatialdev/phantasm/docs/Ubuntu_Install.md

 	sudo npm install -g forever

 ### To run this project using forever:
-cd to the PGRestAPI folder, then
+cd to the phantasm folder, then

-	sudo forever start app.js
+	sudo forever start phantasm.js

 ### To restart forever service